-All traditional undergraduates are required to fulfill one Lifelong Fitness course, and can take as many as four for credit.
+All traditional undergraduates are required to fulfill at least one Lifelong Fitness course.
 The broad variety of these physical education classes gives you an opportunity to:

 - learn a new sport, from badminton to fencing;